Clinical and Translational Research Ethics Consultation (ClinTREC)

 The goal of the CCaTS Clinical and Translational Research Ethics Program is to promote ethical conduct in research.
 Faculty and staff in the program pursue this goal by helping scientists and physician-investigators identify practical solutions to ethical challenges.

-Program staff support three main activities:
+Program staff supports three main activities:

-- Providing specialized ethics consultation services to clinical investigators, scientists, research staff, and specialists in regulatory affairs across all stages of the translational research process
+- Providing specialized ethics consultation services to clinical investigators, scientists, research staff and specialists in regulatory affairs across all stages of the translational research process

 - Coordinating educational activities related to the responsible conduct of clinical and translational research